 Inside, the cabin is a postmodern collection of abstract shapes and flowing lines.
 The look isn't for everyone, but materials and craftsmanship are first-rate.
 In order to free up real estate for the large paddle shifters, Ferrari has done away with steering wheel-mounted stalks and relocated a host of secondary controls to the steering wheel.
 This quirky setup is a bit of an acquired taste.
 Other ergonomic elements of the 458 are also a bit off-beat, such as a instrument cluster that displays the navigation system or the speedometer - but not both at the same time.

 Thankfully, important details like the driving position and pedal placement are superb, and the manettino - a steering wheel-mounted dial that controls traction, stability control and differential settings - is simple and prominently placed.

 Should buyers want to personalize their 458, Ferrari offers an extremely wide range of options ranging from different leather upholsteries to carbon fiber trim to faux-suede touches.

 To riff off a line from Ferris Bueller - if you have the means, we highly recommend picking a 458 Italia up.

-Though some will only be satisfied with a sports car wearing the legendary prancing horse badge, it nonetheless bears noting that the 458 Italia can be cross-shopped against the Lamborghini Gallardo LP560-4, the Porsche 911 Carrera GT2 RS and the McLaren MP4-12C and the upcoming Lamborghini Huracan.
+Though some will only be satisfied with a sports car wearing the legendary prancing horse badge, it nonetheless bears noting that the 458 Italia can be cross-shopped against the Porsche 911 Carrera GT2 RS, McLaren MP4-12C and the upcoming Lamborghini Huracan.